Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: Non-Bunch-Davies bispectrum

-Before formulating the STT bispectrum, we mention the Trans-Planckian issue~\cite{Martin:2000xs} in the inflation models with the non-Bunch Davies state.
-In general, the physical momenta of short-wavelength modes, e.g., GWs targeted by PTA such as NANOGrav or space interferometer such as DECIGO and BBO, can exceed the Planck scale (i.e., $k_{\rm phys}:=k/a\geq M_{\rm pl}$) when both short- and long-wavelength modes are on subhorizon scales at the same time.
+Before formulating the STT bispectrum, we mention the Trans-Planckian issue~\cite{Martin:2000xs} and a strong coupling issue in the inflation models with the non-Bunch-Davies state.

+In general, in the inflationary era, the physical momenta of each mode could exceed the Planck scale.
+In particular, this issue may become more serious in the situation considered here, where the large hierarchy between the long- and short-wavelength modes exists.
+In addition, Ref.~\cite{Kunimitsu:2015faa} pointed out that in the Horndeski theory the strong coupling scale should generally appear below the Planck scale and it is estimated as

+where $\mathcal{G}_S/\mpl^2, \mathcal{F}_S/\mpl^2 \sim \epsilon \ll 1$ and $H/\mpl \ll 1$ are assumed.
+It should be noted that, depending on the choice of the arbitrary functions in Horndeski's action~\eqref{eq: Horndeski action}, a higher cutoff scale can be obtained.
+Hereafter, we employ the lowest strong coupling scale given by Eq.~\eqref{eq: cutoff}, which gives the most conservative condition on the excitation time of the tensor modes, $\eta_0$.

+Thus, we need to require that the physical momenta, in particular, of the short-wavelength modes do not exceed these scales.
+We discuss this issue separately in two situations.
+First, let us consider the case where both short- and long-wavelength modes are on subhorizon scales at a certain time during inflation.
 The condition that the long-wavelength modes are on subhorizon scales at $\eta=\eta_0$ is expressed as

 where $k_S$ and $k_L$ denote the comoving wavenumber of the short- and long-wavelength modes, respectively.
-In the quasi-de Sitter background (i.e., $a\simeq -(H\eta)^{-1}$), Eq.~(\ref{eq:ineq-TransPlanckian}) turns into
+In the quasi-de Sitter background (i.e. $a\simeq -(H\eta)^{-1}$), Eq.~(\ref{eq:ineq-TransPlanckian}) turns into